-Dale Hollandsworth, now-retired from Kroger, says Community Rewards raises about $2 million a year for nonprofits.
+Dale Hollandsworth, now-retired from Kroger, says Community Rewards has raised about $2 million a year for nonprofits.
 “It is our way of giving back to the community and engaging customers into more community activism,” he says.

 Scrip cards are another popular, simple fundraiser.
 Parents can order gift cards for use at various stores, and the school receives a small percentage of the card value.
 Visit the Great Lakes Scrip Center to learn more.

 Why give 75 percent of your fundraising dollars to some distant company when you can create your own event and keep most of the dough?
-One of the most popular events cropping up at area schools is the Fun Run.
+A hot-ticket solution is the fun run.

-Each child receives a class T-shirt, which Young says they all love to wear to school again and again.
+Each child received a class T-shirt, which Young says they all loved to wear to school again and again.

 4. Selling local products

 Before the holidays one year, the Mayfair Co-op Preschool in Farmington Hills sold teas from a local tea shop.
 Mayfair mom Katie Bonus took advantage of the sale.